-In particular, we prove the following result (see Corollary \ref{cor:homot-groups2} for more details) \begin{theorem} Let $M_\Sigma$ be a spin $(L,G)$-fibered compact pseudomanifold with $L$ a simply connected homogeneous space of a compact semisimple Lie group, and $n-\ell-1\geq 5$, where $\dim M=n$, $\dim L =\ell$.
-Assume that $M_\Sigma$ admits an adapted psc-metric.
+(For $q=1$ one might get a semidirect product instead of a direct sum, as there is no obvious reason why the fundamental group should be abelian.)
+In particular, we prove the following result (see Corollary~\ref{cor:homot-groups2} for more details): \begin{Theorem} Let $M_\Sigma$ be a spin $(L,G)$-fibered compact pseudomanifold with $L$ a simply connected homogeneous space of a compact semisimple Lie group, and $n-\ell-1\geq 5$, where $\dim M=n$, $\dim L =\ell$.
+Assume that $M_\Sigma$ admits an adapted psc~metric.
 Then the composition